becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 This is one of my ongoing univeristy projects.
 The original version is made using MATLAB, but I wanted to make it easier to run using Python.
 For this project I'm designing an industrial robot with 6DoF.
-This project splits into five phases:
+This project splits into two phases:
  - Geometric Model in MATLAB
  - Kinematic Model in MATLAB
- - Dynamic Model in MATLAB
- - Control in MATLAB
- - 3D Design in CATIA V5 of the robot

 # Installation
 If you already have installed the necessary packages, ignore this step.